Oswald Spengler: Career

 Spengler briefly served as a teacher in Saarbrücken then in Düsseldorf.
-From 1908 to 1911 he worked at a grammar school (Realgymnasium) in Hamburg, where he taught science, German history, and mathematics.
+From 1908 to 1911, he worked at a grammar school (Realgymnasium) in Hamburg, where he taught science, German history, and mathematics.
 Biographers report that his life as a teacher was uneventful.

-In 1911, following his mother's death, he moved to Munich, where he lived for the rest of his life.
+In 1911, following his mother's death, Spengler moved to Munich, where he lived for the rest of his life.
 While there, he was a cloistered scholar, supported by his modest inheritance.
 Spengler survived on very limited means and was marked by loneliness.
 He owned no books, and took work as a tutor and wrote for magazines to earn additional income.
 Due to a severe heart problem, Spengler was exempted from military service.
 During the war, his inheritance was useless because it was invested overseas; thus, he lived in genuine poverty for this period.

-He began work on the first volume of The Decline of the West intending to focus on Germany within Europe.
-However, the Agadir Crisis of 1911 affected him deeply, so he widened the scope of his study.
+Spengler began work on the first volume of The Decline of the West intending to focus on Germany within Europe; however, the Agadir Crisis of 1911 affected him deeply, so he widened the scope of his study.
 According to Spengler the book was completed in 1914, but the first edition was published in the summer of 1918, shortly before the end of World War I. Spengler wrote about the years immediately prior to World War I in Decline:

 At that time the World-War appeared to me both as imminent and also as the inevitable outward manifestation of the historical crisis, and my endeavor was to comprehend it from an examination of the spirit of the preceding centuries—not years. ...
 Thereafter I saw the present—the approaching World-War—in a quite other light.
 It was no longer a momentary constellation of casual facts due to national sentiments, personal influences, or economic tendencies endowed with an appearance of unity and necessity by some historian's scheme of political or social cause-and-effect, but the type of historical change of phase occurring within a great historical organism of definable compass at the point preordained for it hundreds of years ago.